Security Deposit Laws in Arizona

 Arizona Security Deposit FAQ

-In Arizona, the penalty for wrongfully withholding a security deposit is: 2x amount wrongfully withheld.
+- In Arizona, the penalty for wrongfully withholding a security deposit is: Tenant may recover 2x (twice) the amount wrongfully withheld.
 You can sue in small claims court to recover the deposit plus the statutory penalty.